jambalong/jambalong.github.io/src/resume.md

 - Monitored loan pipelines to track progress and ensure timely updates on loan statuses.

-## Direct Sales Representative, Spectrum
+## Sales Roles, (Spectrum, OSL Retail Services, and Walmart)

-### 2020
+### 2016 - 2020

-- Promoted and sold Spectrum’s products, exceeding sales targets and driving revenue growth.
+- Exceeded sales targets at **Spectrum**, achieving the highest sales in July and driving revenue growth through effective promotion of products.

-- Achieved the highest sales in the team for July, showcasing exceptional performance.

-- Developed strong customer relationships, resulting in increased satisfaction and repeat business.
+- Built strong customer relationships at **OSL Retail Services**, resulting in increased satisfaction and repeat business through tailored solutions and exceptional service.

-- Conducted needs assessments to tailor solutions, enhancing conversion rates and customer engagement.

-## Mobile Sales Expert, OSL Retail Services

-### 2019
+- Streamlined operations at **OSL Retail Services** by managing customer requests and inventory, enhancing efficiency and transaction smoothness in retail environments.

-- Engaged customers in discussions about mobile devices and plans, effectively educating them on policies and restrictions, leading to higher customer satisfaction.
+- Engaged customers at **Walmart** in discussions about products and services, effectively educating them on options and promotions, leading to higher customer satisfaction and engagement.

-- Streamlined operations by managing customer requests and inventory, resulting in improved efficiency and smoother transactions.

-- Provided exceptional service by assisting with product inquiries and purchases, enhancing the overall shopping experience.

-- Successfully promoted current promotions to customers, driving increased sales and revenue for the store.

-## Customer Service & Sales Associate, Walmart

-### 2016 - 2017

-- Assisted in remodeling efforts, ensuring product displays were appealing and aligned with store standards, which contributed to improved customer engagement.

-- Handled cash register operations, efficiently processing transactions and managing customer payments while maintaining accuracy and speed.
+- Handled cash register operations and maintained organized displays at **Walmart**, contributing to improved customer experience and operational efficiency.

-- Provided exceptional customer service by addressing inquiries and resolving issues, enhancing the overall shopping experience for customers.

-- Collaborated with team members to maintain a clean and organized store environment, supporting operational efficiency and customer satisfaction.

-- Received training in customer service techniques, applying skills to foster positive relationships with customers and improve service quality.

 ----